MichalLytek/type-graphql/docs/types-and-fields.md

 }
 ```

-First what we have to do is to decorate the class with e.g. `@ObjectType` decorator.
-It marks the class as the `type` known from GraphQL SDL or `GraphQLObjectType` from `graphql-js`:
+The first thing we must do is decorate the class with the `@ObjectType` decorator.
+It marks the class as the `type` known from the GraphQL SDL or `GraphQLObjectType` from `graphql-js`:

 ```typescript
 @ObjectType()